 Pupil Premium provides additional funding to enable schools to support disadvantaged pupils and help close the gap in standards achieved.
 This support is organised and lead by Mrs Shilston.
-The nominated governors are Mrs Linden Best and Mrs Gill Seeley.
+The nominated governor is Mrs Linden Best.

 Pupils eligible for Pupil Premium are pupils who are eligible for Free School Meals (FSM) (this is different to Universal Infant Free School Meals)